QutEcoacoustics/research-blog/_posts/2019-08-09-analyzing-data-in-one-minute-chunks.md

 ## What about the effect on data?

-For acoustic event recognition, typically only oundary effects are affected by chunk-size choice.
+For acoustic event recognition, typically only boundary effects are affected by chunk-size choice.
 That is, if an acoustic event occurs and is clipped by by either the start or end of the one-minute chunk, then it is now only a "partial vocalisation".